yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 ### User Story #2

-As a user of stack overflow, I want to be list my replies and how often they are upvoted so that I can see how well people react to my answers.
+As a user of stack overflow, I want to list my replies and how often they are upvoted so that I can see how well people react to my answers.
 (Desirable)

 ### User Story #3